One good thing came out of COVID-19.

 Microsoft PowerPoint Presentation Translator Add-In

-PowerPoint for the web and an Office 365 subscription come with subtitles.
+PowerPoint for the web and Office 365 subscriptions come with subtitles.
 All other editions will need to download Presentation Translator, a PowerPoint add-in.

 It’s like Google Slides.
 Both automatically caption a live presentation.
 Both let you post the captions at the bottom or the top.
 And both have captions with a black background and white text.